Map with: Google Map, or OS Explorer Map from Streetmap.co.uk

 Registry:main

 A tall, beached or supratidal rift cave at the end of the inlet between Tremuda and Strabandra Knap.
-S wall is Dunottar conglomerate - at least at entrance.
-N wall is Tremuda basalt.
-A large lump of conglomerate in S side at entrance.
+S wall is partly Dunottar conglomerate - at least at the entrance.
+Higher up and further in, the S wall is Tremuda basalt with some flowstone on it.
+It is also significantly undercut.
+The N wall is Tremuda basalt, but this is covered by quite thick flowstone, especially near the entrance.
+A large lump of conglomerate on S side at entrance.
 Aligned on 48 deg.
 About 13.4 m W and 17.1 H at 27m in.
-Est internal rise on floor from entrance, 4m ish.
-A gallery at W end which appeared to be an extra 4 m, but could be a bit longer.
-The rift is on a fault - see BGS map.
+Estimated internal rise on floor from entrance, 4m ish.
+A gallery at W end which appeared to add an extra 4 m, but could be a bit longer.
+The rift is on a fault - see BGS map - which the north wall appears to follow.

-Used by pigeons/doves who have produced a pile of guano.
+Used by rock doves who have produced several piles of guano.

-Notes: Access: By land from saddle on Strabandra Knap going down grassy slope, keeping to E side until you can get onto the ungrassed conglomerate ledge which leads down to sea level.
+Notes: Access: By land from the saddle on Strabandra Knap ridge, going down a walkable grassy slope, keeping to E side until you can get onto the ungrassed conglomerate ledge which leads down to sea level.
 Needs to be in bottom half of the tide.
+There are quite large boulders to be got over on the way to the entrance.

 Landing possible by sea at high tide in low swell.